vmware-tanzu/velero/ADOPTERS.md

 ## Adding your organization to the list of Velero Adopters

-If you are using Velero and would like to be included in the `Velero Adopters`, add an SVG version of your logo to the `site/img/adopters` directory in this repo and submit a [pull request][3] with your change.
+If you are using Velero and would like to be included in the list of `Velero Adopters`, add an SVG version of your logo to the `site/img/adopters` directory in this repo and submit a [pull request][3] with your change.
 Name the image file something that reflects your company (e.g., if your company is called Acme, name the image acme.png).
 See this for an example [PR][4].

 ### Adding a logo to velero.io